Open-Technology-Foundation/kb-query/README.md

 ---

-## `kb-query` API interface script
+## `kb-query` - YaTTI CustomKB API interface script

 The `kb-query` Bash script is a simplified command-line interface into the customKB knowledgebase API.
-It is essentially a wrapper for the curl statement above.
+It is essentially a wrapper for a `curl` command.

 ```
 kb-query 1.0.0 - Interface into YaTTI CustomKB knowledgebase API